maoweinilsson/PDC-software-web/software/matlab/general.rst

-**Matlab is installed on several of PDC's machines.
-The Matlab license from your home institution will be used when you run Matlab at PDC.
-In addition there is a national license for Matlab Distributed COmpute Server that can be used to run Matlab in Parallel**
+**Matlab is available only on Tegner now.
+There are two licenses for matlab at PDC: The base KTH-site license is for KTH users , and includes the various toolboxes etc. Users from other Swedish universities may use the base license.
+Please contact PDC support (support@pdc.kth.se) for more details.
+The other is the Matlab Distributed Compute Server (MDCS) license, which is SNIC wide and hosted at NSC.
+The MDCS license is available for all SNIC/PDC users.**

 General usage
 -------------